-The Graduate School residency requirements are satisfied by full-time students being enrolled for two or more Version - 12/19/23 Page 2 of 12 semesters.
+The Graduate School residency requirements are satisfied by full-time students being enrolled for two or more semesters.
 Students pursuing the MSE in Civil Engineering degree on a part-time basis should become familiar with special requirements relating to part-time enrollment.
 See the website of the Graduate School at: https://rackham.umich.edu/policy/section5/